A Monastery Takes Shape

 Interest and support proved high – and the opportunity has now arisen to purchase a beautiful, secluded, yet accessible property eminently suitable for a forest monastery in Temple, New Hampshire (near Peterborough).

 Supporters are presently working towards a purchase by contributing funds in the form of donations or pledges of private loans.
-In the meantime, the monks plan to return to take up residence on the site in summer 2014 – the owners themselves wish to contribute to the project and have reduced the purchase price as well as allowed us to begin by renting part of the site.
+In the meantime, the monks have taken up residence on the property – the owners themselves wish to contribute to the project and have reduced the purchase price as well as allowed us to begin by renting part of the site.

 Visiting the Monastery

 We are happy to receive day visitors and overnight guests at the monastery.
 (The time to come during the day is around the meal-offering time [11 a.m.] or thereabouts.)
-Events at Temple Forest Monastery do not require booking.
-However, those wishing to stay overnight need to book in advance.
+Events at Temple Forest Monastery do not require booking; however, those wishing to stay overnight should book in advance.
 All activities at the monastery are free of charge; that is, there is no fee for attending events or for staying overnight.
-We should have a schedule similar to last year’s at the vihara: morning and evening pujas with a Dhamma Talk about once a week, probably on Saturday nights.
+The daily schedule consists of morning and evening pujas with a Dhamma Talk on Saturday nights.
 Otherwise anyone is welcome to come for the meal offering any day at 11 a.m. (no booking necessary, though it would be useful to know if you’re coming, especially if you plan to offer food).
+There is an opportunity for Dhamma discussion with Ajahn Jayanto or another monk after the meal.

 Get In Touch